Treats symptoms of several diseases and conditions. Also used to test for adrenal gland problems. This medicine is a corticosteroid.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

-- If this medicine is injected into one of your joints, follow caregiver's instructions about resting the body part, even if it feels better.
+- If this medicine is injected into one of your joints, follow your doctor's instructions about resting the joint, even if it feels better.